UnearthedArcana/B_Spells/Log.md

 TO DO 32: go back to CHill Touch range 10' IFF touch to target spells global is installed

+TO DO 33: Put Devil's Eyes in New Spell section (offer to replace Infravision or add as 2nd level spell as Spectral Hand).

+Version 0.90.09

+2020-03-30

+- Started Moving Hold Beast to New Spells (while keeping hold animal change level in Revised)

+2020-03-29

+- Moved Devil's Eyes to New Spells and made it non-destructive

+2020-03-28

+- Put Spectral Hand in New Spell

 Version 0.90.08

 2020-03-27

 - Started adding Spectral Hand (revised spell)

 - Incorporated ADD_SPELL_HEADER (credit: Adarnis)